Retirement Calculator With Pension: Find the Inputs You Need!

 - Lump Sum or Monthly Payments: To start, you can opt to enter either a lump sum pension payout OR monthly payments.
 This alone is hugely useful, enabling you to compare which type of pension will have the best impact on your overall retirement finances.
 Go back and forth between options and play with the numbers until you are satisfied with your decision about your pension.

 - Survivor Benefits: You aren’t just planning YOUR retirement, if married, you are planning for you and your spouse.
 Pension survivor benefits can mean the difference between a secure retirement and running out of money.
+If your pension has a survivor benefit, you can specify what percentage of your benefits your heir will receive.

 - No Limit on Number of Pensions: For both you and your spouse, you can include as many different pensions as each of you actually have.